 You are also not permitted to appoint another director to act on your instructions.
 This is very risky, not only for the disqualified director but also for the nominee.
 In fact, if the nominee is aware of the disqualification order, he/she will be held personally liable for all debts the company incurs while they are acting on your behalf.

 Additionally, you cannot participate in the management of a company.
-Hiring staff, controlling the company bank account or taking what might be regarded as executive decisions, may all be seen as breaching the disqualification order or undertaking.
+Hiring staff, controlling the company bank account or taking what might be regarded as executive decisions.
+These may all be seen as breaching the disqualification order or undertaking.

 There are other restrictions associated with a director disqualification.
 For example, you cannot: